Dev-GSammy/Dev-GSammy/README.md

 Hi there 👋
 Nice to have you here.

-I'm a .NET Developer.
-(C# Major) I do Mobile devs, Desktop apps, Cloud and look forward to joining the Microsoft team to work on the AR/VR Tech.
+I'm a .NET Developer (C# Major).
+I do Mobile devs, Desktop apps, Cloud and look forward to joining the Microsoft team to work on the AR/VR Tech.

 I have many other valuable skills asides programming.
 These include:
 IT Support,